fatboyer/research/README.md

 CVE-2012-4576  - Exploit for a vulnerability affecting the Linux compatibility subsystem in the FreeBSD kernel.
 It spawns a root shell when executed successfully.

 CVE-2024-36904 - Materials for the vulnerability we discovered in the core of the TCP subsystem in the Linux kernel.
 It contains kernel source code, patch, proofs of concept and other related files.

+CVE-2023-52922 - Materials for a use-after-free vulnerability present in the CAN BCM subsystem.
+It contains the vulnerable kernel packages, proofs of concept, a GDB initialization file (.gdbinit) and data from executions.
 </div>